KBEE: Adult top 40 (2013–2015)

-Adult contemporary (2015-present)
+Adult contemporary (2015–present)

 On March 6, 2015, KBEE returned to adult contemporary.

 Utah Jazz

 For several years in the early 2000s, KBEE simulcasted the games of the Utah Jazz basketball team, also carried on co-owned sports radio KFNZ.
 The Jazz are now heard on KZNS and KZNS-FM.

 Signal

 From atop Nelson Peak, 10 mi west of West Jordan, Utah, the station has an effective radiated power of 40,000 watts, which makes KBEE audible throughout most of north central Utah, including all of the Wasatch Front.
 The station has a height above average terrain of 894 m.
 KBEE also operates two translator stations, 92.3 K222CM in Heber City and 95.3 K237AL in Park City.

-History of Call Letters
+History of Callsign

-The call letters KBEE-FM were previously assigned to a station in Modesto, California.
+The callsign KBEE-FM was previously assigned to a station in Modesto, California.
 That station began broadcasting April 3, 1948, on 103.3 MHz.
 It was owned by the McClatchy Company, which publishes the Modesto Bee newspaper, from where it got its call letters.